Home

 Severity: Describe in terms of what it is now, and at its worst.
 Determine if pain is mild, moderate, severe, or very severe .
 Watch for non-verbal signs of pain, especially in the person who cannot describe the pain severity himself.
 Use your own judgment to rate severity when your family member can not.
 Factors which worsen or improve pain?
 Medication, relaxation, movement, breathing, position, bracing, sitting, lying down or one side etc....

-Consequences: How does the pain affect other symptoms, activity, function, sleep, ADL, mobility, appetite, quality of life, agitation, confusion, difficulty in providing care etc..?
+Consequences of untreated Alzheimers pain: Pain can affect all areas of their life including: activity, function, sleep, ADL, mobility, appetite, quality of life, agitation, confusion, and increased difficulty in providing care.
 The Painad assessment tool can be helpful determining if your family member is having pain.
 Watch them for at least 5 minutes at different times during the day.

 There are signs to watch for though.
 One of the best times to determine if someone has pain is while they are getting dressed or undressed.
 When they walk do they hang on to furniture or the wall?
 It may be for added balance but it can also be pain related.